Geometric stabilisation via p-adic integration: Preliminaries on Higgs bundles

 \begin{definition} Let $S$ be a scheme and $\G$ a reductive group scheme over $S$ with a pinning $(T,B,s)$.
 An outer form of $\Gb$ on $S$ is given by a group scheme $G \to S$ together with an $\Out(\Gb)$-torsor $\rho_G$ on $S$ as well as an isomorphism of group schemes $G \simeq \rho_G \times^{\Out(\Gb)}_S \Gb$.
 This isomorphism induces a pinning of $G$. \end{definition}

 \begin{definition} A reductive group scheme $G$ over a scheme $S$ is \emph{quasi-split} if it admits a pinning. \end{definition}

 \begin{lemma} Let $S$ be a scheme and $G$ a quasi-split reductive group scheme over $S$ with a chosen pinning.
-There exists a split reductive group scheme $\Gb$ over $S$ together with a split pinning and an $\Out(\Gb)$-torsor $\rho$ such that there exists and isomorphism $G \cong \Gb \times^{\Out(\Gb)} \rho$ respecting the pinnings on these group schemes. \end{lemma} \begin{proof} By the theory of reductive group schemes, there exists a split reductive group scheme $\Gb$ on $S$ which is isomorphic to $G$ \'etale-locally on $S$. \end{proof} Now let $k$ be a field and $\Gb$ a split reductive group scheme $\Gb$ over $k$.
+There exists a split reductive group scheme $\Gb$ over $S$ together with a split pinning and an $\Out(\Gb)$-torsor $\rho$ such that there exists an isomorphism $G \cong \Gb \times^{\Out(\Gb)} \rho$ respecting the pinnings on these group schemes. \end{lemma} \begin{proof} By the theory of reductive group schemes (c.f. e.g. \cite[Theorem 6.1.16]{MR3362641}), there exists a split reductive group scheme $\Gb$ on $\Spec(\Zb)$ together with a split pinning which is isomorphic to $G$ compatibly with the pinnings \'etale-locally on $S$.
+Then we may take $\rho$ to be the sheaf which sends $S' \to S$ to the set of isomorphisms $G_S \cong \Gb_S$ which respect the pinnings.
+By Lemma \ref{PinnSplit} this is an $\Out(\Gb)$-torsor. \end{proof} Now let $k$ be a field and $\Gb$ a split reductive group scheme $\Gb$ over $k$.
 We fix a split pinning of $\Gb$.

 The group $\Out(\Gb)$ is not necessarily finite.
 Indeed, for $\Gb$ a torus of rank $r \geq 2$ the group $\Out(\Gb) = \GL_r(\Zb)$ is infinite.
 However, the following lemma shows that an $\Out(\Gb)$-torsor $\rho$ over a a smooth projective curve over $k$ always admits a reduction to a finite group scheme: